Quarantine: International conventions 1852–1927

 In the 20th and 21st centuries, people suspected of carrying infectious diseases have been quarantined, as in the cases of Andrew Speaker (multi-drug-resistant tuberculosis, 2007) and Kaci Hickox (Ebola, 2014).
 During the 1957–58 influenza pandemic and the 1968 flu pandemic, several countries implemented measures to control spread of the disease.
 In addition, the World Health Organization applied a global influenza surveillance network.

 During the 1994 plague in India, many people were quarantined.
 Vessels and aircraft carrying passengers were fumigated.

 In the SARS epidemic, thousands of Chinese people were quarantined and checkpoints to take temperatures were set up.

 Moving infected patients to isolation wards and home-based self-quarantine of people potentially exposed was the main way the Western African Ebola virus epidemic was ended in 2016; members of the 8th WHO Emergency Committee criticised international travel restrictions imposed during the epidemic as ineffective due to difficulty of enforcement, and counterproductive as they slowed down aid efforts.

-The People's Republic of China has employed mass quarantines – firstly of the city of Wuhan and subsequently of all of the Hubei province (population 55.5 million) – in the coronavirus disease 2019 pandemic.
+The People's Republic of China has employed mass quarantines – firstly of the city of Wuhan and subsequently of all of the Hubei province (population 55.5 million) – in the COVID-19 pandemic.
 After a few weeks, the Italian government imposed lockdowns for the entire country (more than 60 million people) in an attempt to stop the spread of the disease there.
 India quarantined itself from the world for a period of one month.
 Most governments around the world restricted or advised against all non-essential travel to and from countries and areas affected by the outbreak.
 By late 2020, the virus had already spread within communities in large parts of the world, with many not knowing where or how they were infected.